om-hosting/openmeetings-node-client/README.md

 ## Package information

+Some models have been updated post generation to have correct types.

 This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
 The generated Node module can be used in the following environments: